papundekel/PPpackage/README.md

 - installer
 - generator

 Each module type handles a certain part of the package management process.
-There are typicly multiple modules of each type, each implementing a part of some manager's functionality.
+There are typically multiple modules of each type, each implementing a part of some manager's functionality.

-All modules can present a Python interface.
-The repository drivers can also be communicated with using a REST API.
+All modules ought to implement a Python interface.

 ### Meta-manager